 The era of transformational generative grammar signifies a sharp break with the linguistic tradition of the first half of the 20th century both in Europe and America because, having as its principal objective the formulation of a finite set of basic and transformational rules that explain how the native speaker of a language can generate and comprehend all its possible grammatical sentences, it focuses mostly on syntax and not on phonology or morphology, as structuralism does.

 The new linguistics deserves the label revolutionary.
 After 1957, the study of grammar would no longer be limited to what is said and how it is interpreted.
-In fact, the word grammar itself took on a new meaning.
+The word grammar itself took on a new meaning.
 The new linguistics defined grammar as our innate, subconscious ability to generate language, an internal system of rules that constitutes our human language capacity.
 The goal of the new linguistics was to describe this internal grammar.

-Unlike the structuralists, whose goal was to examine the sentences we actually speak and to describe their systemic nature, the transformationalists wanted to unlock the secrets of language: to build a model of our internal rules, a model that would produce all of the grammatical—and no ungrammatical—sentences.
+Unlike the structuralists, whose goal was to examine the sentences we speak and to describe their systemic nature, the transformationalists wanted to unlock the secrets of language: to build a model of our internal rules, a model that would produce all of the grammatical—and no ungrammatical—sentences.

 Deep and Surface Structures